 A cardiac arrhythmia (an abnormal heart rhythm), is a serious heart condition that can be life threatening.
 With our expertise and experience, our doctors and entire heart team will provide you or your loved one with outstanding care in an environment where the patient comes first.

 Our atrial fibrillation treatment goal is to choose the right treatment for you to restore your heart's normal rhythm, control your heart rate and relieve your symptoms.
 Read our patient testimonials.

 A breakthrough option is now available for AF patients who are considered suitable for warfarin but who have reason to seek a non-drug alternative.
 Learn about Left Atrial Appendage Implant.

-Our program is the recipient of an American Heart Association/American Stroke Association Get With The Guidelines Performance Achievement Award for treating atrial fibrillation.
+Our program is the recipient of an American Heart Association/American Stroke Association Get With The Guidelines Gold Achievement Award for treating atrial fibrillation.